mocks-server/website/docs/plugins-developing-plugins.md

 This method will be called when the Mocks Server `stop` method is called.
 Here you should stop all the plugin processes in case you started anything in the `start` method.

 :::warning
-Plugins must also contain an `id` property (usually the plugin name), which will be used by Mocks Server for providing to them namespaced configuration and alerts APIs and for information purposes.
-In the case of plugins defined as classes, it must be an static property.
+Plugins must also contain an `id` static property (usually the plugin name), which will be used by Mocks Server for providing to them namespaced configuration and alerts APIs and for other information purposes.
 It is recommended to use `camelCase` when defining the plugin id.
 :::

 ## Plugins parameters